stefanosx/vimfiles/README.md

 # stefanosx vimfiles

-This is my personal plugings I am using in VIM.
+This is my personal collection of plugings I am using in VIM.

 # Usage
 ```